 In the morning I noticed that despite the strong N wind the anemometer on top of the mast was not turning, so I asked Panayiotis, when he came to install the tachometer, to check it out.
 He climbed up the mast and checked the sensor but could not find anything wrong with it.
 We theorized that the turbulence from the mast and the proximity of other masts caused the problem.
 I later washed down the deck with soap and fresh water.

 When I returned to the boatyard, Panayiotis had finished installing the tachometer and its new sensor.
-Although she is ready to go, Thetis cannot be launched because Oliria is still in the “pool.”
+Although she was ready to go, Thetis could not be launched because Oliria was still in the “pool.”
 I toped the fuel tank and re-filled one jerry can with 21.5 L of fuel.

 Friday May 28, 2004, Day 1

 Finally Oliria moved and Thetis was launched at 1000.

 I motored 1.6 M from Partheni to the lovely Archangelos [37° 11.9' N 26° 46.3' E] and at 1030 anchored in 4.5 m.
 I am very, very happy to be afloat with my beloved boat.
 The anemometer (windmeter) seems to be working well.
 I strapped the extra fuel jerry cans on deck with the new stainless steel tensioner web straps.
 I put up the tent and after a quick swim (water temperature only 20°C or 68°F) and anchor check, read The Spring of the Ram, the second book of Dorothy Dennett’s renaissance novels of the House of Nicolo series.

 I ran the water-maker.
 I had some trouble at the beginning priming it because air had leaked into its filter, but after I re-sealed the filter it worked well.
 The wind was variable from several directions but under 15 knots.
 The air was cool.
 I put up the spray hood for shelter.
 In the afternoon and early evening I listened to music and read, happy to be alone.